caro6852lq/MachineLearning_PredictPricesProperties/README.md

 - Explore housing market trends across different neighborhoods in the city.

+  🧠 Models and Metrics

+Several regression models were tested, including:

+Linear Regression

+Decision Tree Regressor

+Random Forest Regressor

+XGBoost Regressor

+The main evaluation metric used was the R², the model sected was XGBoost Regressor.

 ⚙️ How to Run the Project

 Follow these steps to set up, train, and test the property price prediction model.